nmslib/nmslib/README.md

 Sample scripts to tune the decision function for the VP-tree are in the directory [sample_scripts/nips2013/tunning](sample_scripts/nips2013/tunning).
 In addition, the directory [sample_scripts](sample_scripts) contains the full set of scripts that can be used to re-produce our NIPS'13 and SISAP'13 results.
 Note that we also provide software to generate plots (which requires Python, Latex, and PGF).

-Quick start for Windows
+Quick start on Windows
 -----------------------
 Building on Windows is straightforward:
 One can simply use the provided  [Visual Studio solution file](similarity_search/NonMetricSpaceLib.sln).
-The solution file references several project (*.vcxproj) files:
+The solution file references several project (\*.vcxproj) files:
 [NonMetricSpaceLib.vcxproj](similarity_search/src/NonMetricSpaceLib.vcxproj)
 is the main project file that is used to build the library itself.
 The output is stored in the folder **similarity_search\x64**.